 As a condition to receiving HUD Community Planning & Development funds such as HOME, HTF or ESG, grantees like HHFDC and DHS-BESSD are required to affirmatively further the purposes of the Fair Housing Act.
-To help identify impediments to fair housing choice, grantees conduct an Analysis of Impediments to Fair Housing Choice (AI) that analyzes existing conditions affecting Fair Housing, identifies impediments to fair housing, and proposes an agency action plan outlining steps to reduce the impediments.
+To help identify impediments to fair housing choice, grantees conduct an Analysis of Impediments to Fair Housing Choice (AI) that analyze existing conditions affecting Fair Housing, identifies impediments to fair housing, and proposes an agency action plan outlining steps to reduce the impediments.
 Generally, HHFDC has updated its AI every five years to coincide with the Consolidated Plan.

-In 2019, HHFDC and its housing partners (Hawaii Public Housing Authority (Lead), HHFDC, DHHL, DHS-BESSD, and the housing agencies of all four counties) pooled their resources and contracted with the University of Hawaii to conduct an Al that focused on each agency's internal policies and procedures that could impede efforts to affirmatively further fair housing, and identified actions to improve each agency's fair housing efforts.
+In 2019, HHFDC and its housing partners (Hawaii Public Housing Authority (Lead), HHFDC, DHHL, DHS-BESSD, and the housing agencies of all four counties) decided to pool its resources and contracted with the University of Hawaii to conduct an AI that would focus on each agency's internal policies and procedures that could impede efforts to affirmatively further fair housing, and identify actions to improve each agency's fair housing efforts.
 This focus on internal policies and procedures was a result of agency staff providing incorrect or conflicting information to the public and a desire to improve the delivery of fair housing information to the public.
 UH reviewed internal policies and procedures relating to fair housing and conducted a staff survey of each agency.
 The survey was focused on determining the level of staff's fair housing knowledge and agency procedures in providing fair housing information to the public.

 In HHFDC's AI, UH recommended several actions to improve the delivery of fair housing information to the public.
 First and foremost, the AI recommended that agency staff receive fair housing education.
-It also recommended that HHFDC's policies and procedures be updated to reflect current fair housing requirements, and that the updated policies and procedures be disseminated to the staff and public through its programs.
-The AI encouraged the continuance of providing fair housing education for landlords, tenants, agencies and the general public and, finally, recommended that HHFDC documents its efforts to overcome patterns of segregation in favor of integrated and balanced areas of living and opportunity.
-The AI can be viewed on HHFDC's website at https://dbedt.hawaii.gov/hhfdc.
-In addition, a copy of HHFDC's AI and DHS-BESSD's AI is attached as "State of Hawaii Exhibit B."
+It also reported that staff needed clear direction on the process to follow if a fair housing inquiry was received.
+Finally, the AI recommended that HHFDC's policies be updated to reflect current fair housing regulations.
+The AI can be viewed on HHFDC's website at https://dbedt.hawaii.gov/hhfdc/.

-Actions planned to address obstacles to meeting underserved needs

-Annual Action Plan 2020 Major obstacles to meeting underserved needs are the severe shortage of affordable housing and the lack of funding.
-To address these obstacles, the State will pursue, or continue to pursue, the following:
+Actions planned to address obstacles to meeting underserved needs major obstacles to meeting underserved needs are the severe shortage of affordable housing and the lack of funding.
+To address these obstacles, the State will pursue, or continue to pursue, the following: Consolidated Plan HAWAII

-- advocate for increases in State funding to support the development of affordable housing, homelessness prevention and rapid re-housing activities, and for homeless/shelter services and improvements; - consolidate CoC SuperNOFA applications for funding to meet underserved needs and provide technical assistance to improve outcomes; - work with State Recipients and Subgrantees to improve the administration of the HOME and HTF programs; - leverage federal resources such as HOME, HTF and ESG funds to provide low-cost rental units for transitional housing and supportive services to homeless populations, and to sheltered families who are at risk of becoming homeless; - apply for competitive federal funds to acquire/build supportive housing to meet the housing and service needs of the chronically homeless and homeless families; - continue programs to help homeless, Section 8 voucher holders, and at-risk families in securing private sector permanent housing with assistance in first month's rent, rental deposit, landlord intervention to foster good tenants, landlord solicitation to increase the number of available units, budgeting classes, and other support services.
+- advocate for increases in State funding to support the development of affordable housing, homelessness prevention and rapid re-housing activities, and for homeless/shelter services and improvements;

+- consolidate CoC SuperNOFA applications for funding to meet underserved needs and provide technical assistance to improve outcomes;

+- work with State Recipients and Subgrantees to improve the administration of the HOME and HTF programs;

+- leverage federal resources such as HOME, HTF and ESG funds to provide low-cost rental units for transitional housing and supportive services to homeless populations, and to sheltered families who are at risk of becoming homeless;

+- apply for competitive federal funds to acquire/build supportive housing to meet the housing and service needs of the chronically homeless and homeless families;

+- continue programs to help homeless, Section 8 voucher holders, and at-risk families in securing private sector permanent housing with assistance in first month's rent, rental deposit, landlord intervention to foster good tenants, landlord solicitation to increase the number of available units, budgeting classes, and other support services.